miroslav-pavlov/alarmserver-addon/Readme.md

 - HomeViz OB10, K4W10, OW10 (Hisilicon server, tested by [acburnett](https://github.com/acburnett))

 If your camera works with Alarm Server - create an issue with some details about it and a picture, and we'll post it here.

-## Docker

-There is a pre-built image `toxuin/alarmserver`.
-It is a multi-architecture image and will work both on Intel/AMD machines, and your Raspberry PI too.

-Usage: `docker run -d -v $PWD/config.yml:/config.yml -v $PWD/ftp:/ftp -p 21:21 -p 15002:15002 toxuin/alarmserver`

-Explanation:

-  - `-d` makes it run in the background, so you don't have to stare at its logs for it to keep running

-  - `-v $PWD/config.yml:/config.yml` passes through your config from your machine into the container.
-Make sure the file exists.

-  - `-v $PWD/ftp:/ftp` passes through a folder `ftp` from where you're running this command into the container.
-Not needed if you don't need FTP.

-  - `-p 21:21` allows your machine to pass through port 21 that is used for FTP server.
-Not needed if you're not using FTP server.

-  - `-p 15002:15002` same as above, but for port 15002 that's used by HiSilicon alarms server.
-Not needed if you don't need HiSilicon server.

 ## Feedback